 Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

-TikTok has become a social media powerhouse, with its user base projected to reach 1.6 billion monthly active users (MAUs) before the end of 2025.
-For brands and creators looking to maximise their social media impact, understanding how to increase views on TikTok is essential for success.
+TikTok has become a social media powerhouse, with its user base reaching 1.9 billion monthly active users (MAUs) at the start of 2026.
+For brands and creators looking to maximise their social media impact, understanding how to increase TikTok views is essential to success.

 Table of Contents

-- TL;DR: Key strategies to get more TikTok views
+- Key strategies for how to get more views on TikTok

 - Getting more views on TikTok FAQs

-TL;DR: Key strategies to get more TikTok views
+Key strategies for how to get more views on TikTok

-- Create strong hooks: Grab attention in the first 1 to 3 seconds to stop the scroll.
+- Create strong hooks: Grab attention in the first 1-3 seconds to stop the scroll.

 💡 Your hook is usually the difference between TikTok success and failure! 🚀